 - Full sun

 - Heirloom, Non-Hybrid, Non-GMO seeds

-Edible Chrysanthemum - Greens Worthy of Asian Nobility
+Edible Chrysanthemum - Flowering Vegetable of Asian Nobility

 Deep green serrated foliage supports abundant stalks of brilliant orange-yellow flowers, growing up to 4' tall.
 Often grown as an ornamental, it attracts loads of pollinators to its bright flowers and has a pleasing herbaceous scent.

-Chrysanthemum leaves are used widely in Korean, Chinese and Japanese dishes, often used to flavor soups, stews, hot pots, and stir-fries.
+Chrysanthemum leaves are used widely in Korean, Chinese, and Japanese dishes often used to flavor sukiyaki and shabu-shabu, soups, stews, hot pots, and stir-fries.
 Its special aromatic flavor is used like an herb.
 Best eaten raw or lightly cooked to keep the texture and nutrients intact.

-The flower buds and mature flowers are picked, dried and used to make a beneficial herbal tea that is a beautiful yellow color with a distinctive aromatic flavor.
+The edible flowers, both buds and mature flowers, are picked, dried, and used to make a beneficial herbal tea that is a beautiful yellow color with a distinctive aromatic flavor.

-Succession planting every 3-4 weeks ensures regular supply of leaves and flowers for the entire season.
+Succession planting every 3-4 weeks ensures a regular supply of leaves and flowers for the entire season.

 From the soil to the seed to the food you eat - we'll help you grow your best garden!